apache/flink/docs/dev/table/connect.md

     # optional: connection properties to be used during REST communication to Elasticsearch
     connection-max-retry-timeout: 3   # optional: maximum timeout (in milliseconds) between retries
     connection-path-prefix: "/v1"     # optional: prefix string to be added to every REST communication

+    format:                     # required: specify the table format that elasticsearch connector need, ...                       # supported table formats is only JSON.
+To get more information, please
+                                # refer section Table format.
 {% endhighlight %}
 </div>